Jorl17/minecraft-dropbox-server/README.md

                         "-Xmx3G -Xms2G")
   -i IP, --ip=IP        Set the IP to report in case a server is started.
 By
                         default, the public facing IP is auto-detected.
+  -b HEARTBEAT_TIME, --heartbeat=HEARTBEAT_TIME
+                        Set the heartbeat time (interval, in seconds, between successive updates of server status to Dropbox).
+If the Dropbox status hasn't been updated in 2*[heartbeat time], the server is considered to be stopped.
+Set to 0 if you want to disable heartbeats.
+By disabling them, the server status is updated only once and the modification time is ignored when querying for time.
+                        (Default: 60)
+  -q, --query-status    Just query the status of the server (is it running,
+                        and who is running it?)
+  -c, --clear           DEPRECATED: Should not be needed if appropriate
-  -c, --clear           Clear the saved state of the current server session.
+                        heartbeat values are chosen.
+Clear the saved state of the current server session.
 USE WITH CARE.
 This notifies everyone that the server isn't actually running.
 If it _is_ running, it is a very bad idea to do this.
 Use only after a system crash or similar accident.
-  -q, --query-status    Just query the status of the server (is it running,
-                        and who is running it?).

 ```